facts about Phasmida (stick and leaf insects)

 The body is flattened and leaf-like, sometimes complete with blotches.
 Some species resemble living leaves, and some resemble dead leaves.

 They vary in size from about 3 - 11 cm.

-There are around 2450 species in the world, found mainly in warm regions on foliage and twigs.
+There are over 2900 species in the world, found mainly in warm regions on foliage and twigs.
 To increase their camouflage some even sway in the breeze.